The Containment Game in the plane: between the Firefighter Problem and Conway's Angel Problem: The Eighth Plane

-Following \cite{feldheim20133}, for any segment $S\in\seg_{t}$ we define its \emph{pre-potential} by $\ppo_t(S) := \phi_t(S) + f_t(S)$.
+Following \cite{feldheim20133}, for any segment $S\in\seg_{t}$ we define its \emph{potential} by $\ppo_t(S) := \phi_t(S) + |F_t(S)|$.
 This function played a key role in previous works on the Firefighter Problem, and its evolution was the main instrument in establishing victory for the fire.
 In particular, on each finite segment it was non-decreasing.
 In our setting, this is indeed the case for simple segments, as the following variation on \cite{fogarty2003catching}*{Theorem~1} indicates.
+Note that \ref{prop: mu not ex nihilo simple: itm fogarty2} is only meant to enhance the result so that it will be viable for handling $\Zhp$ in Section~\ref{section: directed half plane}.